 With support provided by Truist, the Center for Entrepreneurship at High Point University will hold the Eleventh Annual Business Plan Competition on April 14, 2021.
-This year’s competition winners may be awarded cash prizes totaling up to $25,000 for the most successful business plan ideas.
+Competition winners will be awarded cash prizes for the most successful business plan ideas.

 The annual competition is open to all High Point University undergraduate students enrolled full time in the spring semester of the competition year, regardless of course of study, with a few caveats as noted in the Rules/Requirements below.